IRS Form 1098-T Frequently Asked Questions

 Who is eligible to receive a 1098-T form?

-A form will be generated and sent to the student if:
+A form will be generated and provided to the student if payments were made towards qualified education expenses in the prior calendar year.

 Who is NOT eligible to receive a 1098-T form?

-• No qualified tuition or related expenses were paid for in the calendar year.
+- Students for whom no payments for qualified tuition or related expenses were made in the calendar year.

 How to obtain your 1098-T